Westley-Winks/website_rev_3/content/writing/APIs.md

 Later on, I might want to include shipping time estimates so customers know roughly when their shipment will arrive.
 Again, I could spend months making some kind of shipping model to estimate a shipping time.
 But why not just bolt on the FedEx API that already has that information?
 My application would ask the FedEx API for a shipping estimate and I could provide that information to the customer.

-These are just a few examples of all of the possiblities that APIs have opened up.
+These are just a few examples of all of the possibilities that APIs have opened up.
 Developers can now spend less time reinventing the wheel and more time innovating.
 APIs have allowed really unique applications to be built with speed and quality never before seen while opening the door for companies to specialize.
 All of the software startups in Silicon Valley have APIs to thank for that.

 I have the honor to be Your Obedient Servant,